-- 106. All barristers are expected to treat their colleagues at the Bar with professionalism, dignity and courtesy. - 107.
-If for some reason that expectation is not being met within the tutor-reader relationship, the relationship may deteriorate.
+- 101. All barristers are expected to treat their colleagues at the Bar with professionalism, dignity and courtesy. - 102.
+If for some reason that expectation is not being met within the reader/tutor relationship, the relationship may deteriorate.
 It is best to raise any issues early before they escalate and affect the long-term relationship between reader and tutor.
-As discussed below at paragraph 122, there are a variety of avenues available to both a reader and tutor to address any issues that may arise in the relationship.
-The path chosen will largely depend on the nature and circumstances of the issue. - 108.
-Readers and tutors are reminded that Rule 123 of the Bar Rules provides that a barrister must not, in the course of, or in connection with, legal practice or their profession, engage in conduct which constitutes discrimination, sexual harassment or bullying.
-A breach of these rules may constitute unsatisfactory professional conduct or professional misconduct (section 298 of the Uniform Law). - 109.
-For the purposes of the Bar Rules: - a. "discrimination" is "discrimination as defined under the applicable state, territory or federal anti-discrimination or human rights legislation and includes all forms of unlawful discrimination".
-This includes all forms of discrimination under the Anti-Discrimination Act 1977 (NSW) and Racial Discrimination Act 1975 (Cth), Sex Discrimination Act 1984 (Cth), Disability

-Discrimination Act 1992 (Cth), Age Discrimination Act 2004 (Cth), Australian Human Rights Commission Act 1986 (Cth) and Fair Work Act 2009 (Cth).
-It includes discrimination on the grounds of pregnancy, sex, sexual orientation, gender identity, family responsibilities, disability and responsibilities as a carer;
+As discussed above at paragraph [112], there are a variety of avenues available to both a reader and tutor to address any issues that may arise in the relationship.
+The path chosen will largely depend on the nature and circumstances of the issue. - 103.
+Readers and tutors are reminded that Rule 123 of the Bar Rules provides that a barrister must not, in the course of practice, engage in conduct which constitutes discrimination, sexual harassment or workplace bullying.
+A breach of these rules may constitute unsatisfactory professional conduct or professional misconduct (section 298 of the Uniform Law). - 104.
+For the purposes of the Bar Rules: - 'discrimination' is "discrimination as defined under the applicable state, territory or federal anti-discrimination or human rights legislation and includes all forms of unlawful discrimination".
+This includes all forms of discrimination under the New South Wales Anti-Discrimination Act 1977 and Federal Racial Discrimination Act 1975, Sex Discrimination Act 1984, Disability Discrimination Act 1992, Age Discrimination Act 2004, the Australian Human Rights Commission Act 1986 and the Fair Work Act 2009.
+This includes discrimination on the grounds of pregnancy, sex, family responsibilities, disability and/or carers' responsibilities.